weiyifan1023/MenatQA/README.md

 If you use this code for your research, please kindly cite our EMNLP 2023 paper:

 ```
-@misc{wei2023menatqa,
+@article{wei2023menatqa,
   title={MenatQA: A New Dataset for Testing the Temporal Comprehension and Reasoning Abilities of Large Language Models},
-      author={Yifan Wei and Yisong Su and Huanhuan Ma and Xiaoyan Yu and Fangyu Lei and Yuanzhe Zhang and Jun Zhao and Kang Liu},
+  author={Wei, Yifan and Su, Yisong and Ma, Huanhuan and Yu, Xiaoyan and Lei, Fangyu and Zhang, Yuanzhe and Zhao, Jun and Liu, Kang},
-      year={2023},
-      eprint={2310.05157},
-      archivePrefix={arXiv},
-      primaryClass={cs.CL}
+  journal={arXiv preprint arXiv:2310.05157},
+  year={2023}
 }
 ```